 The Global Atmosphere Programme (GAW) emphasizes CD as one of the main priorities in its Implementation Plan 2024, in line with the WMO Strategic Plan 2024–2027.
 The GAW Strategic Objective 4 aims for enhancing the capacity to the acquirer and use Atmospheric Composition information and related services by better engaging Members, expanding regional outreach and promoting regional GAW developments, and better communicating the essential importance of atmospheric composition in advancing the sustainable development goals.
 The GAW Programme will play an important role in expanding Members’ capabilities to carry out Greenhouse Gas (GHG) activities, as well as address other climate and health disruptors like reactive gases, aerosols or stratospheric ozone.

 Part III.
-WCDS Strategic Approach
+WCDF Strategic Approach

-The WCDS proposes a strategic approach to be utilized by all stakeholders in planning of their CD actions.
+The WCDF proposes a strategic approach to be utilized by all stakeholders in planning of their CD actions.
 The main elements of the strategic approach are described below.

 3.1 Capacity types and capacity development dimensions